DuncanZh/aws-sdk-cli/README.md

 ### Commands

-#### 1. `describe`
+#### 1. `run`

-Describe the specific resource and dump to `output_file`.
+Perform the specific `action` from the `service` and dump the result to `output_file`.

-Accepts arbitrary amount of resource ids to describe certain items, defaults to retrieve all items of the type if not specified.
+Accepts an optional `params_file` in JSON that adds required and optional parameters to the action.

+If you are not sure about required parameters, you may perform the action without parameters and refer to the error information.

+Note that the auto-complete only lists common services and actions, but you may specify any of the available actions.

+By default, the cli supports `ec2` and `iam` services.
+You can add supports for any services by appending necessary information to function `fetchClient` in `clients.go`.

-Refer to the official document for more available resources.
+Refer to the official document for all available services, actions, and parameters.

 ```
-describe <resource> <output_file> [ids...]
+run <service> <action> <output_file> [params_file]
 ```

 ## Examples

-See `samples` folder for more sample outputs.
+See `test` folder for more sample usages.

-**Describe**:

-`describe instances instances.json`
+If you want to perform the test on your own, make sure to use valid parameter files.

+**Run**:

+`run ec2 GetInstances instances.json params.json`

 *instances.json*